Effects of Aging

 15% per decade in the sixth and seventh decade, and 30% thereafter.

-The loss of strength and muscular power is larger brought
+The loss of strength and muscular power is largely brought

 about by both a loss of smaller motor units and a loss of muscle